yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/insourcing.md

 We also have some additional guidance around the investigation of [Serious untoward events in imaging](https://yorkshireimaging.nhs.uk/peer-learning/#serious-untoward-events) arising from work carried out in the insource network.

 Whilst it is the responsibility of a Trust to carry out investigatory work, YIC does strongly encourage peer feedback to the parties involved in a constructive and educational manner.
 We also have a [peer learning](https://yorkshireimaging.nhs.uk/peer-learning/) mechanism with a regional Radiology Events and Learning Meeting to ensure that the lessons learned from events are shared for improvement.

+## Insource Reporting Pilot
+In Q2 2022 (Starting late April 2022) we will be conducting a pilot of the cross-site reporting functionality of the Yorkshire Imaging Collaborative utilising our Intelerad Cloud PACS.
+Participants in the early pilot will need to be substantiative Consultant Radiologists from one of the member Trusts, and will be provided a short remotely delivered training session by Intelerad.

+Studies reported during the Pilot will be remunerated at the rates outlined in the [Regional Tariff System](#regional-tariff-system).
+Work is automatically accounted for during the reporting process and passed to your Trust payroll for inclusion in the following monthly salary.
+At this stage payment will be limited to those on the NHS PAYE payroll system.

+Expressions of interest to participate as a Pilot Reporter can be made to [yorkshireimagingcollaborative@nhs.net](yorkshireimagingcollaborative@nhs.net)